GavinCurrie/_localhost/README.md

 # _localhost
 My first tentative attempt at creating a local website and a blog from scratch using HTML, CSS, MySQL, JavaScript, jQuery, Php perhaps...
+I'm also wanting to explore other languages and libraries/modules a bit further down the track.

 Prep:
 Have got some files good to go, but having problems with some pages.